cchantoftp/HD-Information/Azure-Scripts/README.md

 Exercise caution when modifying the script.
 Make sure to understand the changes and their potential impacts.
 Issues and Contributions
 For any issues, questions, or contributions, please refer to the issue tracker of this repository.
 We welcome your feedback and contributions to improve the script and documentation.

+# Notes

+Explanation of "N/A" Values in Output

+The script generates a CSV file containing disk and volume information for VMs.
+In cases where certain information is not available or not applicable, the script sets the value to "N/A" (Not Available).
+Below are explanations for why certain values might be "N/A" in the output:

+UniqueId:

+Windows VMs: This value might be unavailable because the script does not gather unique volume identifiers for Windows VMs.
+Linux VMs: Unique identifiers for volumes are not typically available in Linux environments.
+DriveLetter:

+Linux VMs: Linux systems do not typically assign drive letters like Windows.
+Instead, mount points are used, which are provided where drive letters are expected.
+DriveType, FileSystem, FileSystemLabel:

+Linux VMs: These values might not be directly available or relevant for Linux systems.
+Linux filesystems may not have explicit labels like Windows.
+SizeRemainingGB:

+For volumes or disks where real-time data about remaining space is unavailable, this field is set to "N/A".
+In Linux systems, the available space might not be directly retrievable for all volumes due to permissions or other system configurations.
+HealthStatus, OperationalStatus:

+If the script cannot retrieve health or operational status for a volume or disk, these fields are set to "N/A".
+These values might not be applicable or retrievable depending on the system configuration or underlying infrastructure.
+DiskName, DiskSizeGB, DiskType:

+For volumes, these fields are set to "N/A" because volumes do not have direct disk-related properties.
+These properties are specific to disks and are not relevant for individual volumes.
+Other Fields:

+Additional fields marked as "N/A" might represent properties that are either not applicable or not retrievable based on the script's logic or limitations of the environment.
+These "N/A" values ensure consistency in the CSV output structure and indicate where specific information is unavailable or not applicable for the given context.